-Evaluation All activity in this strategy has been developed based on evidence-based assumptions, using internal or sector evidence.
-A summary of this evidence can be found in Annex B. Theory of Change design is either already implemented or in development for all activity in this strategy, including associated methodologies, metrics and measures, and process evaluation is embedded into programme design.
+Evaluation design.
 To evaluate this strategy, all activity will carry out regular implementation and process evaluation as well as annual Type 1 evaluation which will take place using tracking, pre/post comparison, surveys or focus groups for most activity.
 The results from these evaluations will be published in annual impact reports.
-We will also carry out the following additional evaluation for some specific activity within this strategy (all details of this additional evaluation can be found in our Evaluation Plan): Financial interventions and their impact on student wellbeing and attainment rates will be evaluated to Type 2 The impact of Cost-of-Living support on financial pressure and hardship experienced by our students will be evaluated to Type 2 Extra-curricular support for students to support on-course and degree attainment will be evaluated to Type 2 Increasing student sense of belonging by creating an inclusive, accessible, supportive, and enhanced curriculum will be evaluated to Type 1 using qualitative research methods.
-Input & Investment Year 1 - £430k Year 2 - £440k Year 3 - £450k Year 4 - £460k Cross-Intervention strategy This intervention strategy and the activities it contains do not exist in isolation.
+We will also carry out the following additional evaluation for some specific Input & Investment Year 1 - £430k Year 2 - £440k Year 3 - £450k Year 4 - £460k Cross Intervention strategy This intervention strategy and the activities it contains do not exist in isolation.
 They are interlinked with all the other strategies, to differing degrees.
 These close links represent the fact that we take up a joined-up approach to access and participation at Bath and apply a lifecycle lens to the student journey.
 A significant aspect of the activity across IS-2, IS-3 and IS-4 is the triage and referral which occurs between our support services, such as our clinical and specialist mental health support, our extra-curricular academic support, such as the courses offered by our Skills Centre and Library, our targeted support for underrepresented groups, and our careers and placement services and programmes.
 We recognise that these triage and referral services are crucial for ensuring students get the tailored and individualised support they require at any point of the lifecycle.
-In terms of specific links between interventions, based on our research and understanding of the student journey, we anticipate that the activities in these strategies will impact: Increase in student completion rates (IS-2) Increased uptake of employability support (IS-4) Increased uptake of placements, years abroad or internships (IS-4) Increased uptake of placements, years abroad or internships (IS-4) Increased uptake of placements or employment (IS-4)
+In terms of specific links between interventions, based on our research and understanding of the student journey, we anticipate that the activities in these strategies will impact: Increase in student continuation rates (IS-2) Increased uptake of employability support (IS-4) Increased uptake of placements, years abroad or internships (IS-4) Increased progression rates to graduate study or employment (IS-4)